 Dr. David Guralnick specializes in the use of technology to improve job performance, including simulations, other scenario-based e-learning techniques and online performance support systems.
 His earliest e-learning work was over twenty years ago, when he created the first learn-by-doing simulation for corporate use in 1991.
 Since that time, he has continued to play a variety of roles in the field, including strategist, designer, professor, keynote speaker, author, and conference founder and chair.

 David has won over 200 awards in the e-learning industry, and his unique approach to his consulting and project work have saved over $2 billion, due to improved employee performance, for Fortune 500 and multinational clients such as Target, IBM, GE, Merck, Time Warner, Hess, Cemex, Nortel, and many others.

-David was the creator of the first corporate training simulation, the first-ever e-learning authoring tool, and the award-winning Watch, Rate, and Compare e-learning approach.
+David has been credited with the creation of the first corporate training learning-by-doing simulation, the first e-learning-specific authoring tool, and the award-winning Watch, Rate, and Compare e-learning approach.
 As an experienced researcher in the area of software usability, a Columbia University adjunct professor as well as a consultant, the current president of the International E-Learning Association, and the founder and chair of the International Conference on E-Learning in the Workplace, David brings a creative yet research-based approach to education and job performance.

 David's e-learning design philosophy is based around creating an effective, engaging learner experience, as he brings together concepts from instructional design, technology, and user experience research into each project.
 He holds a Ph.D. in computer science from Northwestern University, where his work synthesized concepts from the fields of computer science, instructional design, and cognitive psychology.